.

 A McKinsey & Company article supports this, stating that use of telehealth testing services rose dramatically during the pandemic and has since stabilized at levels nearly 40 percent higher than pre-COVID levels.

-For many, telehealth testing has opened the door to healthcare options that were previously unavailable, and advocates are hoping the trend continues to flourish well beyond the pandemic.
-The reason for this is that telehealth testing holds the promise of better health equity by removing barriers to care for many underserved people and communities.
+For many, telehealth has opened the door to previously unavailable healthcare options, and advocates hope the trend continues to flourish well beyond the pandemic.
+Telehealth holds the promise of better equity by removing barriers to care for many underserved people and communities.
+People without transportation or in rural areas can now easily consult with a physician or other healthcare professional thanks to advances in telehealth.

 Laboratory Testing